SUPPORT & FINANCIAL ASSISTANCE

 Patient Financial Assistance

-We’ll help you find financial assistance options for your prescribed BOSULIF® (bosutinib), regardless of your insurance coverage.
+We’ll help you find financial assistance options for your prescribed Pfizer Oncology treatment, including a co-pay savings program for eligible, commercially insured patients.
+Limits, terms, and conditions apply.
 We can also help identify resources if you have Medicare, another government insurance plan, or don’t have health insurance.

 Pfizer Oncology Together